mheap/nexmo-developer/_use_cases/en/contact-center-client-sdk.md

 ### Authenticate Users

-The Nexmo Client SDK uses [JWTs](https://jwt.io/) to authenticate a user when logging in to the SDK and the API.
-These JWTs are generated using the application ID and private key that is provided when a new Nexmo application is created.
+The Vonage Client SDK uses [JWTs](https://jwt.io/) to authenticate a user when logging in to the SDK and the API.
+These JWTs are generated using the application ID and private key that is provided when a new Vonage application is created.

 For security reasons, your client app should not hold your private key.
 Therefore, the JWT must be provided by your backend.